MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 When you receive a callback about successfully reserved payment, now it's time to capture your money.
 You can do that by making a call to `POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments/{paymentId}/capture` endpoint.
 If the HTTP response is `204 - No Content`, it means that the money was transfered to your account.

+You can capture a payment only once for an order, and the payment can't be more than the order's authorized amount.
+This means that your customers can't add to an existing order.
+If they want to add more products after an order has been placed, then they need to make a new order.

 #### <a name="oneoffpayments_cancel"></a>Cancel One-Off Payment Request/Reservation

 In case you weren't able to deliver goods or any other problem occur, you can always cancel one-off payment until it's not captured or expired.
 You can do that by making a call to `DELETE /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments/{paymentId}` endpoint.
 If the HTTP response is '204 - No Content', it means that one-off payment request/reservation was canceled.